 In fact, it’s easy to be fooled to believe a company falls into a specific business model.
 However, numbers don’t lie.
 Where does Amazon stand?

 According to the infographic, you can see that Amazon makes most of itsfrom the sales of products.
-However, those products sales also have high costs.
+However, those product sales also have high costs.
 Thus, the margins Amazon makes on them is thin.

 In other words, by looking at the, you might be fooled to think that Amazon is in the product business, just like , yet there is a slight difference between the two companies!